sahatsawats/mysql-align/README.md

 2. Reconcile every object within database
 3. Check compatibility before migration such as CHAR_SET, ENGINE, ROW_FORMAT, PRIMARY KEY, and so on.
 4. Get all configurations of MySQL Server
+5. Get size of each schema in database

 <h2>Usage</h2>